Kansas City Public Library

 THANK YOU, VOTERS!

 The Kansas City Public Library is grateful to voters for saying YES to the Library Question.
 Because of your support, the Library will be able to do even more to serve all people in our community.

 About the Library Question

 More than ever, the Kansas City Public Library is central to the lives of the individuals, families, and communities it serves.
 From early childhood literacy to outreach for the elderly and disabled.
 From access to computers and the internet to civic and community engagement.
-On November 6, we are asking voters to authorize an 8-cent increase in the property tax based operating levy – the first such request in 22 years – to maintain and modernize facilities and sustain and enhance essential services.
+On November 6, 2018, we asked voters to authorize an 8-cent increase in the property tax based operating levy – the first such request in 22 years – to maintain and modernize facilities and sustain and enhance essential services.

 The current level of funding, set in 1996, is no longer sufficient to sustain operations at the Library system’s 10 locations and the current level of on-site and online services they provide.
 Demand in the community is great, as reflected by the more than 4 million visitors to the Library in 2017-18.
 Levy funds supporting its operations and services have grown by less than 1 percent annually over the past decade, failing to keep pace with residents’ rising needs.

 to the Library Question means:

 Expanding Library services for children, students, seniors, families, and others

 Extending Library hours, increasing access to programs and materials